Back to school

 In relation to working in schools, whilst it is not possible to ensure a totally risk-free environment, the Office of National Statistics’ analysis on coronavirus (COVID-19) related deaths linked to occupations suggests that staff in educational settings tend not to be at any greater risk from the disease than many other occupations.
 There is no evidence that children transmit the disease any more than adults.

-Given the improved position, the balance of risk is now overwhelmingly in favour of children returning to school.
+Given this position, the balance of risk is now in favour of children returning to school.
 For the vast majority of children, the benefits of being back in school far outweigh the very low risk from coronavirus (COVID-19).